TechShieldOlamide/ndpr-compliance-toolkit/ndpr-privacy-policy-template.md

 ## 7. International Data Transfers

-Where we transfer your personal data outside Nigeria we ensure adequate protections are in place in accordance with NDPR requirements including data processing agreements and adequacy assessments.
+Where we transfer your personal data outside Nigeria we ensure adequate protections are in place in accordance with NDPA 2023 requirements including data processing agreements and adequacy assessments.

 ---